juepi/PIO-ESP8266-Template/README.md

 Additionally, personal settings like WIFI SSID and Passphrase will be taken from local environment variables, see `platformio.ini`.

 ## Hardware Requirements
 To be able to use DEEP_SLEEP functionality, you will most probably need a small hardware modification for you ESP board: connect pin D0 to RST pin.
 This will allow the ESP to wake up after the defined sleep time as defined in the `include/generic-config.h` file.
+Note that there is a hardware limitiation on the ESP8266 of approx. 1 hour for maximum deep sleep time.

 ## An important notice on MQTT usage
 As the main intention of this program is to run on a MCU that is powered off (sleeping) most of the time, we will **only work with retained messages** here!
 This ensures that a client subscribing to a topic will receive the last value published "instantly" and does not need to wait for someone to publish "latest news".
 **ATTENTION**: The current version **requires** retained messages for **all topics you subscribe to!** Not having retained message for a subscribed topic will lead to an endless loop until a message is being received.
-This behavior has been set up to speed up receiving messages for all subscribed topics after initiating the connection to the MQTT broker.
+This behavior has been set up to speed up receiving messages for all subscribed topics after initiating the connection to the MQTT broker (to minimize sketch runtime / maximize battery lifetime).

 ## Configuration
 In addition to the `platformio.ini` file, see header files in the `include/` folder for additional settings.
-Configureable settings should be documented well enough there - hopefully ;-)
+Configureable settings (`include/*-config.h`) should be documented well enough there - hopefully ;-)

 ### MQTT Topics used
 In order to run OTA updates, you will need at least the following MQTT topics on your broker (case sensitive) to be pre-created with the default retained message so ESP can subscribe to them: